angelodiazreyes/angelodiazreyes.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello"
+title:
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am an applied microeconomist specializing in social interactions, development, and crime.
-My research focuses on analyzing detailed data to understand how exposure to certain types of individuals influences future behavior.
+I am a Ph.D. candidate in Economics at Georgetown University.
+I am an applied microeconomist with research interests spanning the fields of Development Economics and Labor Economics.
+My current research agenda focuses on the role of social interactions in the economics of crime.

-I hold a B.Sc. in Economics (Hons) and a Master in Financial Economics (Hons) from the University of Santiago, Chile, as well as a Master in Economics from Georgetown University.
+I hold a B.Sc. in Economics (Hons) and a Master of Financial Economics (Hons) from the University of Santiago, Chile, as well as a Master of Economics from Georgetown University.

 **Primary fields:** Applied Microeconomics, Development Economics, Crime